gregulator/oned/README.md

 Filter Codecs (Non-Compressing):

-- **delta.hpp** - Defines functions for delta-encoding and delta-decoding of sequences.
+- **delta.hpp** - Defines functions for delta-encoding and decoding of sequences.
-- **xor.hpp** - Defines functions for xor-encoding and xor-decoding of integer sequences.
+- **xor.hpp** - Defines functions for xor-encoding and decoding of integer sequences.

 Compression Codecs:

 - **runlength.hpp** - Defines functions for runlength-encoding and
-  runlength-decoding of byte sequences.
+  decoding of byte sequences.
+- **simple8b.hpp** - Defines functions for simple8b-encoding and
+  decoding of 64-bit word sequences.

 ## Stripe User Guide